Biden tells donors: 'If Trump wasn’t running I’m not sure I’d be running. We cannot let him win'

 The event is slated to be at the home of Michael Smith, a celebrity interior designer who decorated the White House for President Barack Obama, and Smith's partner, James Costos, a former HBO executive who was Obama’s ambassador to Spain.
 It is expected to raise millions of dollars and draw a crowd of celebrities.
 Rocker Lenny Kravitz is slated to perform.

-Spielberg and his wife, Kate Capshaw, who starred in “Indiana Jones and the Temple of Doom,” are among the hosts of the event, as are recording industry mogul David Geffen, Rhimes and “This is Spinal Tap” director Rob Reiner, according to an invitation obtained by the AP.
+Film director Steven Spielberg and his wife, Kate Capshaw, who starred in “Indiana Jones and the Temple of Doom,” are among the hosts of the event, as are recording industry mogul David Geffen, “Scandal” showrunner Shonda Rhimes and “This is Spinal Tap” director Rob Reiner, according to an invitation obtained by the AP.

 Former House Speaker Nancy Pelosi, D-Calif., is also a co-host.
 Barbra Streisand is set to attend.